Pend Oreille Mine cleanup site, Metaline Falls

-The mine ceased active operations in 2019.
+The mine stopped operating in 2019.
 In April 2021, Teck announced a transition from care and maintenance status to closure.
 The formal closure of the Pend Oreille Mine requires close work between us and Teck to ensure all regulatory requirements are met, and the community is informed of the process.